Deployment FAQ

 Bitcart is a 100% free and open-source software.
 We do not charge you anything.
 However, to run it, you should host it.
 You can run it as a self-hosted solution on your own local server, or use a cloud hosting provider, which is what a majority of users do.

-Advanced users can run Bitcart on their own hardware.
+Advanced users can run Bitcart on .

 Hosting prices differ, but even a minimal server would suffice.